willnet/a-nti_manner_kick_course/README.md

 If the ANTI_MANNER environment variable is not set, this gem does nothing.

+> [!CAUTION]
+> If you are using Spring, this gem will not work correctly.
+In that case, add DISABLE_SPRING=1 to your command before running it.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).